 The Dissertation committee consists of five faculty members: the sponsor, a second and third reader and two outside members.
-The sponsor of the Dissertation committee for a student pursuing a concentration in Comparative Literature and Society is a tenured faculty member in the department of French who is responsible for overseeing the advisee's work and convening meetings.
-Students pursuing the concentration in Comparative literature and Society can also elect to work with a cosponsor who is not a member of the French department.
+The sponsor of the Dissertation committee is a tenured faculty member in French who is responsible for overseeing the advisee's work and convening meetings.
+The Second and Third Readers can be from inside or outside the Department and act as full advisors.
+The final two members of the dissertation committee participate in the dissertation defense.

 Please review: GSAS Student Guide